tine-groupware/broadcasthub/README.md

 * Developed and tested on Kubuntu 20.04
 * Tine 2.0 Server with Tine 2.0 JSON API
 * Redis Server
-* node with npm, developed and tested against lts/fermium: node v14.17.5 (npm v7.20.6)
+* node with npm, developed and tested against lts/fermium: node v14.17.5 (npm v7.20.6).
+Upgraded and tested against lts/gallium v16.15.0 (npm v8.5.5).

-Manually tested within the Tine 2.0 docker setup.
+The Broadcasthub is integrated into the `tine20/docker` setup.

 ## Installation of the Tine 2.0 Broadcasthub ##